Zilliqa/scilla-docs/docs/source/scilla-trial.rst

   specified ``owner`` in case no player plays the game.

 + **SchnorrTest** : A sample contract to test the generation of a Schnorr public/private keypairs, signing of a ``msg`` with the private keys, and verification of the signature.

++ **ECDSATest** : A sample contract to test the generation of a ECDSA public/private keypairs, signing of a ``msg`` with the private keys, and verification of the signature.